 What makes him a poor chancellor is that from 2010/11 to 2014, expenditure on infrastructure was subject to severe cuts, waiting for the “great recovery”.
 At the same time borrowing costs for such projects were at an historic low, and taking advantage of this period to finance long-term capital projects would have made economic sense.

-So remember in May: under George Osborne the poor got poorer, the rich richer and for all austerity is now lauded we suffered at least two wasted years.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+So remember in May: under George Osborne the poor got poorer, the rich richer and for all austerity is now lauded we suffered at least two wasted years.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.